Link to the “What is XAgo?” sectionWhat is XAgo?

 - work well on tablet screens

-- have support for dark mode
+- support dark mode

-- have proper internationalization (later i18n)
+- support internationalization (later i18n)

 React and React Native are where I spend my time.
 I wanted this project to level up theme support (light, dark, and in between) and to ship a full TypeScript codebase.